marktech7/OSTICKET/Access-Control.md

 ## Collaborators

-End Users also have access to all the ticket on which they collaborate.
-When Agents correspond on a ticket, they can manage the End User Collaborators.
+End Users also have access to all the tickets on which they collaborate.
+When Agents correspond on a ticket, they can manage the recipients.
 Collaborators that are disabled for a ticket, but not deleted, will still have access to the ticket but will no longer receive replies and automated correspondence for the ticket.

 ## Organizations